jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 Now, we have a more precise structure for this $ model $ function, as a sequential order of $ inner functions $ (the clouds), each depending of its previous function.

+Moreover, this structure in $ layers $ tells us about the secret goal of deep-learning: build abstract **representations**.
+Indeed, the different $ layers $ will produce results one after another until the very last can produce the best **representation** out of the **data input**.

 ### Example